Columbia City Ballet

 Urban Ballet Theatre

 Artistically, Angela is a choreographer, dancer, and a graduate of The Baltimore School for the Arts.
 Angela received her dance training at Dance Theater of Harlem, School of the Hartford Ballet, and The Eglevsky Ballet.
-She attended Mercyhurst College and City College of New York, earning a B.A. in Journalism, while on full ballet scholarship at Steps on Broadway.
+She attended Mercyhurst College and City College of New York, earning a B.A. in Journalism while on full ballet scholarship at Steps on Broadway.
 Angela danced professionally with The Georgia Ballet, Columbia City Ballet, and Urban Ballet Theater in NYC.
-Angela’s Atlanta theatre performance credits include Sophisticated Ladies and Degas’ Little Dancer (u/s) at the Alliance Theatre, as well as numerous productions with the Aurora Theater, including A Chorus Line, where she starred as Kristine DeLuca.
-She was a principal in Jasmine Guy’s production of Daughters of Alpha, in New Orleans, as well as a soloist dancer in the national tour of The Thorn, choreographed by Deanna McBrearty of New York City Ballet.
+Angela’s Atlanta theatre performance credits include Sophisticated Ladies and Degas’ Little Dancer (u/s) at the Alliance Theatre, as well as numerous productions with the Aurora Theater, including A Chorus Line, in which she starred as Kristine DeLuca.
+She was a principal in Jasmine Guy’s production of Daughters of Alpha in New Orleans, as well as a soloist dancer in the national tour of The Thorn, choreographed by Deanna McBrearty of New York City Ballet.
 Her choreography has been performed by The Georgia Ballet, Steps on Broadway Ensemble, Ballet Lubbock, Savannah Arts Academy, as well as other companies and schools across the country.
 She choreographed Willy Wonka and West Side Story at Fabrefaction Theater.
 Angela is an instructor at Dekalb School for the Arts and Academy of Ballet.
-She is currently on faculty at the Oklahoma Summer Arts Institute, and has been a master class instructor at colleges & universities across the country.
+She is currently on faculty at the Oklahoma Summer Arts Institute, and has been a master class instructor at colleges and universities across the country.
 Angela was awarded the 2012-13 Emerging Artist Award in Dance from The City of Atlanta’s Office of Cultural Affairs and received a proclamation from the Atlanta City Council.
 Angela was selected as one of five Inaugural National Visiting Fellows at the School of American Ballet in NYC.
-Most recently, Angela received an SDCF Observership and worked with Susan Stroman on the new musical, Little Dancer, during its Development Lab for Broadway. (via http://www.dancecanvas.com/angela-harris)
+Most recently, Angela received an SDCF Observership and worked with Susan Stroman on the new musical Little Dancer during its Development Lab for Broadway.

 Video links :